PranaMohanty13/Chef-s-Choice/README.md

 ### Description

-Tasty Creations is an app that has hundreds of recipes from many different categories that food enthusiasts can choose from to prepare at their own kitchen
+Tasty Creations is an app that has hundreds of recipes from many different categories that food enthusiasts can choose from to prepare at their own kitchen.

 ### App Evaluation